Getting the Best Cover…

 If your primary concern is protecting your income against the risk of illness or injury, then the best policies tend to have the following features:

 Own Occupation Incapacity Definition

-This means that the plan will payout if you are unable to undertake your specific job due to any illness or injury (please note that many payment protection plans use the ‘suited occupation’ definition of incapacity).
+An Own Occupation definition of incapacity means that the plan will payout if you are unable to undertake your specific job due to any illness or injury (please note that many Payment Protection Plans use the ‘suited occupation’ definition of incapacity).

 Popular policies with these characteristics include plans provided by Liverpool Victoria (LV), Aviva and Exeter Family Friendly.